NielsRogge/Transformers-Tutorials/README.md

 - DiT By Microsoft Research
 - GLPN by KAIST
 - DPT by Intel Labs
+- YOLOS by School of EIC, Huazhong University of Science & Technology
 - TAPEX by Microsoft Research
 - LayoutLMv3 by Microsoft Research